camerahub/camerahub/docs/development/contributing.rst

 ==============

-The integrated web server is extremely convenient but does not test all aspects of CameraHub, especially the Postgres database backend, Redis caching and other production-like features.
+The integrated web server is extremely convenient but does not test all aspects of CameraHub, especially the Postgres database backend, Memcached caching and other production-like features.
 The best way to test these features is to run microk8s on your local computer, which gives you a full Kubernetes environment.

 After installing microk8s, ensure you have these addons: